aujxn/set_game_simulator/README.md

 ## Results

-Here are the graphs from a 1_000_000_000 game run.
+Here are the graphs from the data in ./python/data.
+This data represents >5 billion games of set played.
 The x-axis is how many times new cards have been added to the hand from the deck.
 This means the further right on the graph is further along in the game.
 The y-axis is the probability of a hand having no sets.
 Each graph represents a different size hand scenario.